Matterhorn Advice for Climbers

 The better your personal climbing level, the more you will enjoy the trip – ie being able to climb comfortably and in control even when tired at the end of a long day, or if conditions are challenging will always increase your chances of success.
 Lots of scrambling or out door rock climbing is the ideal way to achieve this, although visits to your local climbing wall are also very beneficial if you don’t live near any mountains.

 The fitter you are, the more you will enjoy the ascents and the better you will recover between climbs as you acclimatise for the Matterhorn.
-Alpinism is fundamentally a cardiovascular endurance sport, so you need to do plenty of multi hour training sessions in the run up to the trip: ie only training at the gym and local climbing wall just won’t cut it for the Matterhorn – you need to get outside walking/cycling/running for several hours; ideally all day long if possible!
+Alpinism is fundamentally a cardiovascular endurance sport, so you need to do plenty of multi hour training sessions in the run up to the trip: ie only training at the gym and local climbing wall won’t cut it for the Matterhorn – at weekends, you need to get outside walking/cycling/running for several hours at a stretch.

 Good acclimatisation makes a big difference on summit day.
 If possible, try and come out a few days early to do some pre acclimatisation before the trip starts – this will always be time well spent.